A Note About NTA1000 Hardware Versions

-If you are not using a v5 NTA1000 system, please instead refer to the appropriate Quick Start Guide.
+If you are not using a v5 NTA1000 system, please find the appropriate Quick Start Guide a the link below:

 The NTA1000 from QA Cafe is a turn-key hardware appliance optimized for use with CDRouter - the CPE industry’s leading functional test verification tool.
 The NTA1000 is equipped with a variety of test interfaces offering tremendous flexibility in a compact 1U form factor.